An Article by Alan Parfitt.

-You cannot really argue over my self imposed status because I alone am the judge in this matter.
-You in turn can decide if you to are an expert in something too
+You cannot really argue over my self-imposed status because I alone am the judge in this matter.
+You, in turn, can decide if you too are an expert in something too

 The upland lakes or Llyns are among the jewels of the principality.
 Remote and rarely visited some contain natural stocks of our native Brown trout while others were stocked generations ago by local farmers, quarrymen and estate workers.